bschne/elevator-saga/README.md

 This repository contains my solution to the elevator programming game [*Elevator Saga*](http://play.elevatorsaga.com/).
 It is currently a work in progress and still being tweaked.

 ## Challenge Progress
-The current algorithm passes the following challenges:
+The current algorithm passes the following challenges.
+Note that the challenges are partially random, so it may take more than one try to pass a challenge in some cases.

 | Challenge | Condition | Status |
 |---|---|---|